Shepshed: Transport

 Shepshed is located close to junction 23 of the M1 motorway.
 The nearest railway station is Loughborough railway station, and East Midlands Airport is seven miles away.

 Buses

-Shepshed is serviced by Arriva Midlands services 16/16A and 127 with frequent buses into Loughborough and Coalville, and Diamond East Midlands' route 129 between Loughborough and Ashby.The skylink Nottingham operated by trentbarton also links the village with East Midlands Airport and Nottingham.
+Shepshed is serviced by Arriva Midlands services 16/16A and 127 with frequent buses into Loughborough and an hourly service to Coalville, and Diamond East Midlands' route 129 between Loughborough and Ashby.
+The skylink Nottingham operated by trentbarton also links the village with East Midlands Airport and Nottingham.

 Sport

 The town is represented in the Northern Premier League by Shepshed Dynamo F.C., who play at the Dovecote Stadium.
 Ingles F.C. (formed in 1972) also have two football teams.
 The first team ground shares with Shepshed Dynamo at the Dovecote stadium while the reserves are based at Little Haw Lane.
 The club has progressed rapidly since 2013 with back to back promotions and now the first team currently play in the Midland League Division One with the reserves in the Leicestershire Senior League.

 Shepshed Cricket Club was formed in 2015 from the merger of the towns 2 existing cricket teams; Shepshed Town and Shepshed Messengers.

 Shepshed Town was established in 1869 and in recent years has been ranked among the top clubs in Leicestershire.
 Following the merger, the club will field 4 senior sides as well as Under 15, Under 13 and Under 11 sides.

 The major Rugby side in the town is Shepshed RFC. who train and play on the Hind Leys Campus.
 Founded in 1985, they won the LRU Division 4 in 2014 and the LRU Division 3 in 2015.